-I just came to a surprising conclusion.
-I’ve written nearly one hundred trip reports over the past five years, but surprisingly I never wrote about Disneyland Paris.
-You’ll find reports about every single Disney theme park in the world on my website, but the European resort is missing for some mysterious reason.
-It’s about time I’m going to change that.
-Although we like to complain about the current state of attractions, common breakdowns and unmotivated staff, we should actually be happy that there’s a Disney resort within a good three hours’ drive from our front door.
-After all, that’s a luxury that most people can only dream of.
-So sit down, relax and enjoy your virtual trip to Euro Disney.
+I just discovered something strange.
+Despite the fact that I wrote more than 100 trip reports over the past five years, I’ve always ignored Disneyland Paris.
+This site contains reports about all Asian and American Disney theme parks, but the European resort was missing for some mysterious reason.
+It’s about time to change that.
+And although European Disney fans love to complain about Disneyland Paris, there’s much to be loved.
+We should actually be happy that there’s a Disney resort within a good 3 hours’ drive from our front door.
+After all, this is a luxury that most people can only dream of.
+So sit back, relax and enjoy your virtual trip to Euro Disney.
 Or was it Disneyland Resort Paris?
-Or just ehm… Disneyland Paris?
+Or just uhm… Disneyland Paris?

-Most theme parks celebrate birthdays with brand-new top attractions.
-Disneyland Paris’ 25th anniversary should be celebrated with a ride like Indiana Jones Adventure, Splash Mountain or Radiator Springs Racers, right?
-Unfortunately, Disneyland Paris doesn’t think that way.
-Walt Disney Studios’ latest addition is a three and a half years old Ratatouille dark ride and Disneyland Park just got a few updated rides.
-The most striking update is that of Space Mountain, which should be referred to as Hyperspace Mountain nowadays.
-This indoor roller coaster also fell victim to the Star Wars mania, although I have to admit that I actually like the new version.
-Hyperspace Mountain was equipped with brand new trains, which make the ride remarkably more pleasant than it was.
-It’s still not the smoothest ride, but at least it doesn’t give headaches like it used to do.
-The lighting and sound effects have all changed and look quite elaborate.
+Disneyland Park is known as the most beautiful of all Magic Kingdoms.
+This is noticeable if you take a look at some classic Disney attractions.
+The French Space Mountain, for example, is one of the world’s most stunning indoor coasters.
+Actually it should be referred to as Hyperspace Mountain nowadays.
+This indoor roller coaster fell victim to the Star Wars mania, but I admit that I actually like the new version.
+Hyperspace Mountain is equipped with brand-new trains and they make the ride remarkably more pleasant than it was.
+It’s still not the smoothest ride, but at least it doesn’t give headaches like it used to.
+The lighting and sound effects have all changed and look elaborate.
 Hyperspace Mountain is more than just a cheap overlay; it feels like a high-quality coaster.

-It’s a shame that Disneyland didn’t bother to fix the cannon, which acts as the ride’s visual highlight.
-Fortunately, even without a working Columbiad, Space Mountain remains one of the world’s most stunning roller coasters.
-Frontierland’s other E-ticket ride is known as Big Thunder Mountain.
-This mine train coaster is generally considered as one of the best of its kind, but hardly a day goes by without technical difficulties.
-Big Thunder Mountain has been Disneyland Park’s least reliable ride for a very long time, but the park tried to fix this issue with a lengthy refurbishment.
-Unfortunately, it doesn’t seem as if Big Thunder Mountain performs better nowadays; it’s still horribly sensitive to malfunctions.
+Another world-famous coaster can be found on the opposite side of the park.
+Frontierland’s star attraction is known as Big Thunder Mountain.
+This mine train coaster is generally considered as the best of its kind, which is mostly due to its unique location.
+No other theme park has ever attempted to place a roller coaster on a private island, right?
+Thanks to this crazy idea, Big Thunder Mountain is so much more than a simple family coaster.
+Unfortunately, the experience is regularly interrupted and hardly a day goes by without technical difficulties.
+Big Thunder Mountain has been Disneyland Park’s least reliable ride for a very long time.
+And although the park tried to fix this issue during the latest big refurbishment, it doesn’t seem as if Big Thunder Mountain performs better nowadays; it’s still horribly sensitive to breakdowns.

 Before 2012, Disneyland Paris usually ended the day in silence.
 There were fireworks and/or the Fantillusion Parade during the Summer months, but the park lacked nocturnal entertainment during the rest of the year.
 Fortunately, that era has ended since the 20th anniversary of the resort, when Disney Dreams was introduced.
-I never expected to write this, but our European Disneyland suddenly had one of the best Disney night shows ever created.
+I never expected to write this, but our European Disneyland suddenly had one of the most breathtaking shows Disney had ever created.
 Disney Dreams was simply fabulous: the story was clear, the projections used clever tricks and the special effects were simply beautiful.
-I’ve seen the show dozens of times, but I still got goosebumps from the first to the last second.
-For the 25th anniversary, Disney Dreams was replaced by Disney Illuminations, a show with similar ingredients.
+I’ve seen the show dozens of times, but I always got goosebumps from the first to the last second.
+For Disneyland Park’s 25th anniversary, Disney Dreams was replaced by Disney Illuminations, a show with similar ingredients.
 I expected it to be equally grand, but damn… that’s not the case.
 Illuminations starts promising, but the second half of the show is rather pointless.
-The Star Wars section doesn’t feel right at Disneyland Park and the Frozen finale is downright boring.
-The biggest mistake is the fact that the Let It Go-scene is performed in French.
-This should’ve been English, if you ask me.
+So uhm, Disney… can we please get back Disney Dreams?